vygrr/Intent-Classification/README.md

 | 1   | BERT       | 0.97      | 0.97   | 0.97     | 0.97     | 0.969 |
 | 2   | RoBERTa    | 0.99      | 0.99   | 0.99     | 0.99     | 0.989 |

-## Key Findings:
-1. CNN with BoW features performed surprisingly well among the deep learning models
-2. Transformer-based models (BERT and RoBERTa) significantly outperformed traditional deep learning architectures
-3. RoBERTa achieved the highest performance metrics across all evaluated models
-4. Feature representation proved to be crucial, with BoW generally outperforming TF-IDF and FastText in deep learning models

 ## Conclusion:
 This Intent Classification project demonstrates the potential of Machine Learning, Deep Learning, and Language Models for text classification tasks, particularly for categorizing user intents.
 The comparative analysis reveals that transformer-based models like BERT and RoBERTa significantly outperform traditional methods and deep learning models in terms of accuracy, precision, and recall.
 By employing various algorithms, we gain insights into the strengths and weaknesses of each model, allowing us to choose the most suitable approach for intent classification.

-## Future Work:
-- Implement more advanced transformer models like T5 or GPT variants
-- Explore few-shot and zero-shot learning approaches
-- Investigate domain adaptation techniques for improved performance on specific domains
-- Implement ensemble methods to combine predictions from multiple models